 Lindsay worked in the foster care system for six years prior to joining the Heart Gallery team in 2014.
 She initially began working with newly licensed foster parents before transitioning to work specifically with prospective adoptive parents and helping to match waiting children to their forever families.
 She has also worked for Eckerd Community Alternatives as an Operations Specialist and liaison between Eckerd and case management agencies.
 Helping children find their forever families has been the most fulfilling thing Lindsay has ever done both personally and professionally.
-Through her work with the Heart Gallery, she is now able to make a direct impact on the lives of children waiting to be adopted through her work as the Program Director.
+Through her work with the Heart Gallery, she is now able to make a direct impact on the lives of children waiting to be adopted through her work as the Executive Director.

 Christie and her sisters were adopted from foster care as young children and now as a mom, she has become an advocate for adoption hoping to impart the significance of giving back to her own children.
 Christie became a Guardian Ad Litem in 2009 and has since become a Master Guardian and trains new mentors.
 She has served on the Heart Gallery’s Be Mine event team for two years and is a dedicated mom and volunteer.
 Christie joined the Heart Gallery team as a part-time exhibits coordinator in 2013.